DrBomb/TimerCorruption/README.md

 ## Description

-Setting the "wall time" on the same function call as a timer set to MGOS_TIMER_RUN_NOW corrupts the timer and breaks all timer invokations.
+Setting the "wall time" on the same function call as a timer set to MGOS_TIMER_RUN_NOW corrupts the timer and breaks all timer invocations.

 We have a requiement to as much as possible, not lose the system clock, for that we set a reboot handler that writes the current wall time on reboot using an event handler.